Russo-Georgian War: Early August

 At 8:00 am on 1 August, an improvised explosive device detonated on the road near Tskhinvali near a Georgian police vehicle, wounding five police officers.
 In response, Georgian snipers fired on South Ossetian positions, killing four Ossetians and wounding seven.
 According to the majority of reports, the South Ossetians were responsible for instigating the bomb explosion which marked the opening of hostilities.

-South Ossetian separatists began intensively shelling Georgian villages on 1 August.
-This caused Georgian peacekeepers and servicemen in the area to return fire.
-Grenades and mortar fire were exchanged during the night of 1/2 August.
+Artillery exchanges between Georgia and South Ossetia started on August 1.
 The total Ossetian fatalities became six and the total wounded were now fifteen, among them several civilians; the Georgian casualties were six wounded civilians and one wounded policeman.
 According to the OSCE mission, the incident was the worst outbreak of violence since 2004.
 On 2–3 and again on 3–4 August, firing recommenced during the night.
 A 1992 ceasefire agreement was breached by Ossetian artillery attacks.

 Nikolay Pankov, the Russian deputy defence minister, had a confidential meeting with the separatist authorities in Tskhinvali on 3 August.
 An evacuation of Ossetian women and children to Russia began on the same day.
 According to researcher Andrey Illarionov, the South Ossetian separatists evacuated more than 20,000 civilians, which represented more than 90 per cent of the civilian population of the future combat zone.
 On 4 August, South Ossetian president Eduard Kokoity said that about 300 volunteers had arrived from North Ossetia to help fight the Georgians and thousands more were expected from the North Caucasus.
 On 5 August, South Ossetian presidential envoy to Moscow, Dmitry Medoyev, declared that South Ossetia would start a "rail war" against Georgia.
 The razing of the village of Nuli was ordered by South Ossetian interior minister Mikhail Mindzaev.
 Georgian authorities organised a tour for diplomats and journalists to demonstrate the damage supposedly caused by separatists.
 That day, Russian Ambassador-at-Large Yuri Popov declared that his country would be involved in the conflict on the side of South Ossetia.
 About 50 Russian journalists had come to Tskhnivali for "something to happen".
 A pro-government Russian newspaper reported on 6 August: "Don Cossacks prepare to fight in South Ossetia".
 Nezavisimaya Gazeta reported that Russian military was being deployed to the Georgian border on 6 August and that "there is no doubt that Russia thus demonstrates determination to protect its citizens in South Ossetia.
 Up until the operation to enforce peace is carried out."
 On the evening of 6 August, an attempt by Saakashvili to contact the President of Russia about the conflict was curbed by the Russian Foreign Ministry, which said: "the time for presidential negotiations has not yet arrived."